developmentAC/rinfomaid/README.md

 3. ### Set Up Ollama and its Local Models

    Ollama may be downloaded from [https://ollama.com/](https://ollama.com/).
 The below commands will install the models that Ollama will require to perform its functions.
 Note, a typical model for Ollama is about 4 GB in size.
-As there are manty diofferent models that you can experiment with at [https://ollama.com/search](https://ollama.com/search).
+There are manty different models that you can experiment with at [https://ollama.com/search](https://ollama.com/search).

    ``` bash
    ollama pull mistral